argarak/argarak.github.io/contents/articles/nexus-evolution/index.md

 ![Argarak's Nexus logo used in version 1 and 2.](cropped-nexus-grayscale.png){md-lightbox=""}

 Now this is not the first iteration of this logo, the first had a teal background and was slightly thinner (you will see it later on though) but it had the same shape.
-I chose a hexagon because I like hexagons and the star in the middle with the triangle is meant to represent an "A" for Argarak.
+I chose a hexagon because I like hexagons and the star in the middle with the triangle is meant to represent an “A” for Argarak.

-When I made version 1, I later did not use this logo, instead I piped it through a image to ASCII converter and used this logo:
+When I made version 1, I later did not use this logo, instead I piped it through an image to ASCII converter and used this logo:

 ![Argarak's Nexus logo (version 1) parsed through the aview/asciiview program.](logo.png){md-lightbox=""}

 This logo was meant to fit in with the background of the website which was also made out of text.
 This was the most used logo.

 After a while, when I started to get fed up of version 1, I wanted a different logo.
 I was sketching in my notebook fairly often, coming up with new ideas.
-This one came to my after I drew a isometric grid.
+This one came to my after I drew an isometric grid.
 I drew some pyramids and but a box around it.
 The new Nexus logo was made.

 ![Version 2 of the logo used on this page.](nexus.png){md-lightbox=""}